tannerabread/secret-santa/README.md

 It is not optimized for any other group size and would need to be modified to do so.

+It also does not always work.
+It works every time when I test it myself and as soon as a certain someone watches it breaks.

 ## Other Project/Algorithm Notes

 This project is also an example of bad planning, as when it was started it was assumed the chances of the outcome leaving the last person with only themself or their partner to pick from was slim.